ezekg/sitepoint-programmatically-insert-wp-posts/create-posts-from-csv.md

 Another thing to mention is that I'm not going to get into PHP's [`max_execution_time`](http://php.net/manual/en/info.configuration.php#ini.max-execution-time), which can cause some issues when inserting a large amount of posts in one go; the setting varies so much from server to server that it's not feasible to discuss it in this article.
 If you'd like to learn more, there's a ton of information on Stack Overflow, as well as on the official PHP docs on how to go about increasing your max execution time.

-## The Nitty-gritty
+## Executing Our Code

 To start this off, let's create a simple button that executes our script within the _back-end_ of our site.
 This will ensure that our code is only executed by us, the administrator.
 To do that, we'll just make use of WordPress' [`admin_notices`](http://codex.wordpress.org/Plugin_API/Action_Reference/admin_notices) hook.
-Basically, all it's going to be doing to creating a `$_POST` variable that we'll use to determine whether or not we should insert the posts into the database.
+Basically, all it's going to be doing is creating a `$_POST` variable that we'll use to determine whether or not we should insert the posts into the database.

 ```php
 /**